AustinMontoya/lcr/README.md

     virtualenv \Users\<your_username>\lcr
     \Users\<your_username>\lcr\Scripts\activate.bat
     ```
-1. Clone the repo (alternatively, you can download a tarball or zipped copy):
+1. Clone the repo (alternatively, you can download a tarball or zipped copy).
+Windows git users may wish to perform this step in a separate Git Bash window instead of the command prompt:

     ```bash
     git clone https://github.com/armontoya/lcr.git
     ```
-Windows git users may wish to perform this step in a separate Git Bash window instead of the command prompt.

 1. Change directories into the repository you just cloned and install the dependencies:

     ```bash